 For example, it is now generally recognised that every reasonably large concern should employ a statistician or team of statisticians.
 There must be efficient and well designed supervision of the quality and testing of products.
 The analysis of sales and business methods must be in the hands of experts.
 Statisticians are also found in many research establishments, in government departments, in industry, in the C.S.I.R.O., and in the Universities, where they are concerned with the design of experiments and analyses of the results obtained.
 Further, mathematically oriented statisticians may spend their time on the invention of important mathematical descriptions of physical and social phenomena.
-Mathematical relations governing the behaviour of electricity, energy and satellites, for example, are well known; it is not so well known, however, that other mathematical theories are being developed in nearly every field of endeavour by persons trained in statistical theory and probability: for example, in public works for statistical models to assist in the design of dams; in sociology for theories explaining inigration; and in biology for theories of inheritance.
+Mathematical relations governing the behaviour of electricity, energy and satellites, for example, are well known; it is not so well known, however, that other mathematical theories are being developed in nearly every field of endeavour by persons trained in statistical theory and probability: for example, in public works for statistical models to assist in the design of dams; in sociology for theories explaining migration; and in biology for theories of inheritance.
 Students interested in working in these fields should study the courses in Theory of Statistics.

 Applied Mathematics consists of the application of mathematical methods to the study of nature.
 In different Australian universities, different fields of study are emphasised, but in each case the study of nature and her laws is the main purpose, the mathematical technique being means to this end.
 In this Department, the main field of study is modern theoretical physics, with an emphasis on quantum mechanics, nuclear theory, and statistical mechanics.
-However, other branches of Applied

-Mathematics are included in the course, such as electro-magnetic theory, classical dynamics, mathematical hydrodynamics and aerodynamics, theory of elasticity and solid state theory.
+However, other branches of Applied Mathematics are included in the course, such as electro-magnetic theory, classical dynamics, mathematical hydrodynamics and aerodynamics, theory of elasticity and solid state theory.
 In this general field, the normal qualification for independent research and for university employment, is a Ph.D. degree, following upon an Honours B.Sc. degree.
 The Department of Applied Mathematics includes provision for this full course.
 Furthermore, it is highly desirable for young graduates in this field who have recently qualified for a Ph.D. degree to go overseas for some time in order to widen their experience.
 Overseas contacts exist, and every effort is made to place graduates suitably.

 One of the spectacular aids to industry and research is the high-speed computer.
-The small machines costing a hundred or so pounds can be managed by relatively unskilled persons, but it requires skilled training to maintain and programme for a high-speed machine costing many hundreds of thousands of pounds.
+It requires skilled training to maintain and programme for a high-speed machine costing many hundreds of thousands of pounds.
 The number of persons in Australia qualified to take charge of a large machine is quite small.
-A graduate with satisfactory attainments in machine operation is assured of a well-paid and interesting position.
+A graduate with satisfactory attainments in this field is assured of a well-paid and interesting position.
 The courses in Applied Mathematics include training in programming for the digital computers and in numerical analysis.
 Students will have considerable practice on the university's computer UTECOM.
-The courses, in addition to computer work, contain a considerable body of work dealing with the application of mathematics to physical theory.

 It must not be thought that an honours degree is necessary for success in all these fields.
-Pass degrees are satisfactory for positions in government departments, insurance companies and laboratories, but, of course, an honours degree would in almost all cases give priority.
+Pass degrees are satisfactory for a variety of positions in government departments, insurance companies and experimental laboratories, but, of course, an honours degree would in almost all cases give priority.